KevinDahlberg/log_my_run_app/BLOG.md

 I need to finish adding my edit page.

 It's now going to the edit_run page.
 Now I need to make things show up/connect.

+I can't get it figured out how to edit information from a default value - and I don't know if I have to.
+Everything is going to be figured out with dropdown menus anyways.  time to build those out.
+After making sure I can get the PUT statement to work.

+set up dropdown menus.
+I'm sure there's an easier way to do it with angular.  just need to take a few minute break to refresh my head.  ng-repeat option in options?

+* 3:38 break - 1:38 / 3:53 / 11:07